Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 - Relationships, communication and conflict
 - Your choice of theme (course project and final exam) hmmm crime family

-Take home exam: Interview family business person
+**Take home exam:** Interview family business person
 - If think non family leader is interesting then interview that person
 - Välj en av themes och därifrån ska du välja person

-Group project:
+**Group project** - Either some family business you know or some other family business that has lots of material available:
 - Pick a case
 - Analyze the challenge
 - Come up with a suggestion